-About Goughs: With over 140 years of experience, our mission is to provide excellent, trusted and truly personal legal services; through a commitment to our clients, our people and our communities.
-If you have any more questions about injunctions, be sure to reach out to our team of real estate solicitors, family law solicitors and others from our legal team to advise you.
+With over 140 years of experience, our mission is to provide excellent, trusted and truly personal legal services; through a commitment to our clients, our people and our communities.
+If you have any more questions about injunctions, be sure to reach out to our team of family law solicitors to advise.

 What is an injunction?